smirarab/ASTRAL/README.template.md

 #### Vanilla:
 * Download:
-    * You simply need to download the [zip file](https://github.com/smirarab/ASTRAL/raw/master/__astral.zip__) and extract the contents to a folder of your choice.
+    * You simply need to download the [zip file](https://github.com/smirarab/ASTRAL/raw/MP/__astral.zip__) and extract the contents to a folder of your choice.
-    * Alternatively, you can clone the [github repository](https://github.com/smirarab/ASTRAL/).
+    * Alternatively, you can clone the [github repository](https://github.com/smirarab/ASTRAL/) and swith to the `MP` branch.
 * Then, you simply use the jar file that is included with the repository.
 ASTRAL is a java-based application, and should run in any environment (Windows, Linux, Mac, etc.) as long as java is installed.
 Java 1.6 or later is required.
 * To test your installation, go to the place where you put the uncompressed ASTRAL, and run: